ironicbadger/pms-wiki/docs/02-tech-stack/docker-compose.md

 ## What is docker-compose?

-Compose[^1] is a tool for defining and running multi-container Docker applications.
-With Compose, you use a YAML file to configure your application’s services.
-Then, with a single command, you create and start all the services from your configuration.
+docker-compose[^1] is a tool for defining and running multi-container Docker applications.
+With docker-compose, a YAML file is used to configure your application’s services.
+It enables you to use a single command to create, start, stop and destroy the services in your configuration file.

 ## How do I use docker-compose?